Are you ready for a mirror makeover?

 The last step was a coat of clear Italian liquid wax, letting it dry (which doesn’t take long at all), and buffing it to a low sheen.

 The end result was perfect, and I love it’s new look.
+I’m so happy that finally, after all of these years, my precious mama’s mirror has found a place in our home.

 It looks splendid in my new office/study!